How is breast cancer in men diagnosed?

 Tests used to evaluate breast disease

-If the history and physical exam suggest breast cancer may be possible, several types of tests may be done.
+If the history and physical exam results suggest breast cancer may be possible, several types of tests may be done.

 A mammogram is an x-ray exam of the breast.
 It is called a diagnostic mammogram when it is done because problems are present.